sharpertool/tennisblock/README_DOCKER.md

 You can list backups, backup and restore backups for your files.

-Note, the default dev.yml will put backups to:
+Note, the default docker-compose.yml will put backups to:

-	~/Dropbox/Development/tennisblock/backups

-`docker-compose up` will create this directory for you.
-You can change dev.yml to have whatever path you want.
-Don't commit this.. it's okay if it's different... you can also make a copy of that and change godev to use your copy.
+	./DropboxTeam/database_backups

+Please create a soft-link in your root project direct to point to the Docker location for the Dropbox team.

+    ln -s ~/Dropbox\ \(Sharpertool\)/ DropboxTeam

+The link above will allow the docker-compose.yml to access this team folder, regadless of where it actually is, and also to avoid issues with the embedded spaces!

 For all of the operations, we use docker-compose, and we exec an operation on the service.
 The services are named: